Jessica

 BEFORE THE FORMAL INVITE

 * A formal invitation and official RSVP will follow at a later date.
+For now, this simply helps us gauge potential attendance as we continue planning.

 September 20 & 21st